Arcanine-X/MarkdownParser/README.md

 # Markdown Parser
-This markdown parser will take in a markdown file and convert it to both correctly formatted HTML and Latex files.
+This Markdown parser will take in a Markdown file and convert it to both correctly formatted HTML and Latex files.

 ## Please note that this program has to be run through the command line as it requires a file as a argument.

 # To run the program
-1. First either download the projet and extract the zip, or `https://github.com/Arcanine-X/MarkdownParser`
+1. First either download the project and extract the zip, or `https://github.com/Arcanine-X/MarkdownParser`
 2. Go to the top level directory (MarkdownParser)
 3. To run the acceptance tests you first need to change the permissions
   - To change the permissions do `chmod +x run.sh`